JoannaRoy/roomies/README.md

 This repo has scripts to automate task tracking in our apartment -- for now it just makes weekly chores tasks in our notion, but maybe some more stuff will be added in the future if it makes sense.

+Maybe this is overkill but I really could not find a nice way to do this with notion alone -- their formulas are pretty limited and you have to pay for automations lol.

 how it works:
-- every week, a github action runs
+- every week (sunday evening), a github action runs
 - it reads all the "chores" and "roomies" from each of their respective databases (via the notion API)
 - then, it assigns a roomie to each chore, and creates a task for each of them (due one week from the time the script is run)
 - it adds each task to the "to dos" database